 Not to be confused with hybrid cloud, multi-cloud describes a solution that allows you to draw on the best features of multiple cloud service providers (CSP).
 For example, if you were developing a new app, you might choose to build it on Amazon Web Services (AWS), but use the Google Cloud Platform’s (GCP) unparalleled machine learning capabilities to optimise it.

-On paper, this looks like the ideal solution.
+On paper, this looks like the ideal business cloud solution.
 It gives you access to the very best services and aren’t restricted by the limitations of a specific provider.
 But, a multi-cloud environment can grow out of hand quickly.
 Complexity and costs increase, undermining the very principles of agility and flexibility upon which the cloud was founded.

 Because of this, enterprise operations now leverage the benefits of cloud consolidation.